dythe/SchoolAPI/README.md

 # School API

-This is an API that allows the school systen to retrieve information that they require.
+This is an API that allows the school system to retrieve information that they require.

 ## Technologies/Prerequisities